TrixTheWolf/MyFavPorjects/README.md

 I was assigned the task to create a brute force puzzle solver that would return the solved sudoku puzzle.
 I had to solve a total of 5 puzzles using python.
 ## HackWashU
 My friend and I chose to make our first ever game in pygame together for HackWashU 2022.
 It was a lot of fun working together for the first time and I really enjopyed making all the pixel art and working on animation and UI.
 We made a game where the player controlled a diver that would go around and pick up trash and deliver them to a boat to help clean the ocean.
 We also add a cute little dolphin that once interacted with would follow the player around.
 While it has many flaws, I'm supper proud of how far we had come in the 48 hours we were given.
+## Website Assignment
+For one of my programming classes, I was task to make a website with various branching sites that would allow the user to complete different tasks.
+I had to use a ton of webprogramming languages, including HTML, JavaScript, CSS, PHP, Roff, Shell, and Perl.
+I had a lot of fun customizing my website and learning how to use PHP.
 ## Java Memory Match
 This was my first crack at java in High School, and for a final project I made a memory match game!
 It was challenging, but very fun.
 This was one of my first ever major projects in my coding journey.
 ## Vigenere Cipher Solver